rhezab/smile/docs/contributing.md

 Currently, the docs are live at [http://smile.gureckislab.org](http://smile.gureckislab.org).
 When you commit changes to the `docs/` folder in the `main` GitHub branch, a Github Actions script runs which automatically builds the static website using VitePress and then syncs the files to the server.  **Thus, simply pushing your changes to the master branch will update the website, there's nothing else to think about.**  This is a core design principle of 🫠 Smile: [don't sweat the dumb stuff](/principles.html#don-t-sweat-the-dumb-stuff).

-For complete documentation, the script which runs the action is located at `.github/workflows/docs-deploy.yml`.
-This relies on several "secrets" which are configured in the GitHub website's repository settings (these are environment variables hidden from the public GitHub repo since they contain sensitive information).
-This is the [rsync package](https://github.com/Burnett01/rsync-deployments) used.
-I also found [this guide](https://zellwk.com/blog/github-actions-deploy/) helpful.

-Before pushing your changes it can be a good idea to check the build correctly by running `npm run docs:build`.
  If the build fails on the Github Action the website will remain unchanged.
 You can get diagnostic information about the auto-deploy process on the [Github Actions tab](https://github.com/NYUCCL/smile/actions) of the repo.
+If you suspect your changes to the docs introduced a bug that was not caught by the development server, you can check the build process locally by running `npm run docs:build`.